MuhammadKhoshnaw/BasicMVIApp/README.md

 }
 ```

-Then We have [StandardActivity](ui/src/main/java/com/khoshnaw/ui/standard/activity/StandardActivity.kt) which has some common behaviors for our
+Then We have [StandardActivity](ui/src/main/java/com/khoshnaw/ui/standard/activity/StandardActivity.kt) which has some common behaviours for our
 activity. for example we choose that the default value for viewModelVariableId in our activities are BR.viewModel.
 But you still can change that by
-overriding the variable. then in the onCreate method we use binding to set content view so you don't need to do that in every activity.
+overriding the variable. then in the onCreate method, we use binding to set content view so you don't need to do that in every activity.

-We also injecting the view model to the data binding object. and then we call observeState() method which is observing the view model states. and we
+We also inject the view model into the data binding object. and then we call observeState() method which is observing the view model states. and we
-also observe the errors from from view model. and we also have the onViewReady() method which will be called when the view is ready for extra change
+also observe the errors from the view model. and we also have the onViewReady() method which will be called when the view is ready for extra change
 that the child activity might need.

-We also have runIntent method which used by the sub activities to run an intent in the lifecycle scope of the activity.
+We also have run the intent method which is used by the sub-activities to run an intent in the lifecycle scope of the activity.

 ```
 abstract class StandardActivity<B : ViewDataBinding, V : StandardViewModel<*, *>> :